rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 Each laundry order number was a sequencial integer number.
 The number was created at the time of leaving the laundry in the store and was printed in the ticket.

-The order number had around 10 digits digits.
+The order number had around 10 digits.

 The last digit of each order number was a number between 0 and 9.